How to Write Woodwind Arrangements

 - Bassoon – In the major, an atmosphere of senile mockery.
 A sad, ailing quality in the minor.

-Are you looking for info about saxophones?
-Check out our blog `How to write horn arrangements’.
+Are you looking for a guide how to arrange saxophones?
+Check out our blog How to write horn arrangements.

 A quick word about keyboards…

 If you’re using a MIDI, be aware that they’re notoriously terrible at woodwind sounds, especially in the low and high registers.
 Please don’t rely on yours for an accurate soundscape.
 If you’re new to woodwind arranging, there’s only one way to get to know each instrument.
 Listen to the real thing.